-The Executive Summary that follows provides an overview of this philosophy and updated structure, reviews the Company's annual and longer-term performance through the end of 2023, and details the compensation awarded to and realized by Redwood's CEO in 2023.
+In the Executive Summary of CD&A that follows, we review the key elements of the executive compensation program at Redwood and, using the CEO as an example, illustrate how we believe that the level of executive compensation realized in 2024 was aligned with the Company's financial and operating results, on both an absolute and relative basis, as well as with its strategic and business positioning.
 A review of the compensation of all of the named executive officers, and a deeper level of detail with respect to the CEO, is provided in the full CD&A section of this annual proxy statement, together with the Executive Compensation Tables and additional disclosures that follow the CD&A.